ivan-hc/AppMan/README.md

 # Installation

-1) Download and run the [INSTALL](https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL) script, this will create an /opt/bin directory, three symlinks [for each appimage tool needed](https://github.com/ivan-hc/AppMan/tree/main/appimage-tools) directly in /usr/bin:
+1) Download and run the [INSTALL](https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL) script, this will create a directory /opt/bin where "appman" will be downloaded together with "appimagetool", "appimageupdate" and "pkg2appimage", for the latter three symlinks will also be created in /usr/bin:

 `wget https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL`